lucatume/wp-browser/docs/advanced/run-in-separate-process.md

 The wp-browser project tries to fill that gap by supporting the `@runInSeparateProcess` annotation.
 This support comes with some caveats, though:

-1. The support is only for test cases extending the `Codeception\TestCase\WPTestCase` class (the base test case for integration or "WordPress unit" tests)
+1. The support is only for test cases extending the `lucatume\WPBrowser\TestCase\WPTestCase` class (the base test case for integration or "WordPress unit" tests)
 2. The support wp-browser provides only supports the `@preserveGlobalState` annotation with the `disabled` value; this means there is no support for preserving global state between tests.

 Read more about what this means in PHPUnit documentation.